NASA Goddard / SAIC

-OSAM-1 (known as Restore-L until April 2020) is the world’s first-ever on-orbit servicing, assembly and manufacturing mission.
-Motiv’s state of the art motor controller technology is powering the development of this revolutionary technology for NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
+OSAM-1 (known as Restore-L until April 2020) is the world’s first-ever on-orbit servicing, assembly, and manufacturing mission.
+Motiv’s state-of-the-art motor controller technology is powering the development of this revolutionary technology for NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 OSAM-1 stands for “On-Orbit Servicing, Assembly, and Manufacturing 1.”

 Think of OSAM-1 as an in-space life-extender for satellites.
 It locates and rehabilitates government-owned satellites — even those satellites that were never built or intended to be serviced in space — and finds ways to service those satellites while in orbit.
-Prior to OSAM-1, refueling or servicing an older satellite while in orbit was just a distant dream.
+Before OSAM-1, refueling or servicing an older satellite while in orbit was just a distant dream.

 - Refueling a satellite that wasn’t designed to be refueled in orbit

 - Conducting a series of in-space robotic assemblies including an antenna and a boom